allencho1222/graduation_project/README.md

 # graduation_project
-These are things that we have to consider to build this projects.
+Followings are things that we have to consider to build this projects.

 ##**RESTful API Design**
 This is because it is hard to modify kernel or router's IP stack code.
 So, we use RESTful API as a CDN.